minprog/uva-prog-ai/20 Problem sets/10 Karel/10 Karel.md

 comments.
 We would like to see, however, atop each function, a short description of what it does.

+	// this is a comment that describes the line(s) below

-Also, you should describe the algorithms you used in Problem 5, by inserting comments throughout those.
+You should explicitly describe the algorithms you used in Problem 5, by inserting comments throughout those.
+We do not know in advance what algorithm you will be using, so summarize and explain.

 And finally, make very sure that your files include a short top comment describing what the program does, and your name!

+	/*
+	 * This program designed by Martijn Stegeman, 9804730 *
+	 * Lets Karel walk some steps.
+	 */

 ## Submitting your work